card payment options logo

 Software-as-a-service (SaaS) providers develop and host cloud-based web applications that process payments.
 As with conventional payment processors, you should ask to see a SaaS company’s PCI DSS Attestation of Compliance and check to see if the company is listed on MasterCard’s List of Compliant Service Providers, Visa’s Global Registry of Service Providers, or Visa Europe’s List of Registered Member Agents.

 Qualified Integrators and Resellers (QIRs) install validated payment applications at your business’s location or website on your behalf.
-A list of PCI-approved QIRs can be found here.

 Other providers of services that satisfy PCI DSS requirements may include firewall managers and software patching services.
 These companies may not be strictly involved in payment processing, but their products will still need to adhere to PCI regulations.
 You should ask to see such a company’s PCI DSS Attestation of Compliance and check to see if the company is listed on MasterCard’s List of Compliant Service Providers, Visa’s Global Registry of Service Providers, or Visa Europe’s List of Registered Member Agents.